requestly/requestly-desktop-app/README.md

 ```

 ### Packaging
 This app uses electron-builder to package and sign the app.
-Run this command to build the packaged version of Requestly Deskto App.
+Run this command to build the packaged version of Requestly Desktop App.
 ```
 npm run package
 ```

 ## Contributing

-Read our [contributing guide](./CONTRIBUTING.md) to learn about how to propose bugfixes and improvements, and how the development process works.
+Read our [contributing guide](https://github.com/requestly/requestly/blob/master/CONTRIBUTING.md) to learn about how to propose bugfixes and improvements, and how the development process works.

 ## Links